-Dental implants are strong, biocompatible fixtures made of medical grade titanium, that act just like natural tooth roots.
+Dental implants can be done in Singapore and they are strong, biocompatible fixtures made of medical grade titanium, that act just like natural tooth roots.
 They are anchored within the jaw bone and support fixed or removable tooth replacements.

 Examples of replacement teeth include a single crown attached to an implant to replace a single missing tooth, or a dental bridge that is fixed to implants where multiple teeth are missing.

 In an edentulous arch (where all teeth have been extracted), an implant-supported hybrid denture can be used to replace the whole row of teeth.
 Compared to traditional dentures, implant-supported dentures have better retention and stability, therefore they feel and function more like natural teeth.